InitialPrefabs/UGUIDOTS/Wiki/Canvas.md

 Currently, canvases that use ***Constant Pixel Size*** and ***Constant Physical Size*** are not supported.

 ## Building the Canvas
-Build the canvas is a multi step process - which will be covered over the course of the next few frames.
+Building the canvas is a multi step process - which will be covered over the course of the next few frames.

 ***This is experiemental and will likely change in the near future.****